Civica (company): History

-It was sold to Partners Group in July 2017 for £1.06 billion.
+Civica was sold to Partners Group in July 2017 for £1.06 billion.
 At that point it had about 3,700 staff.

-In 2017 Civica was awarded the Civic Compliance contract for the State Government of Victoria for both enforcement and Customer Service.
+In 2018 Electoral Reform Services was sold out to Civica, becoming Civica Election Services.

+In November 2023, Partners Group sold Civica to alternative asset manager Blackstone Inc. for approximately $2.5 billion.
+The takeover was completed in May 2024.

 Operations

 Civica offers services across the following markets: